My regular post will be posted this weekend…here’s something new (to you)…

 a novel as novel as this isn’t exactly a safe bet, and….

 Oh-oh!
-I’m saying too, and two, much of everything, which kind of makes four a dubious brand of gambling-rambling…
+I’m saying too, and two, much of everything, which makes four my brand of ambling rambling…

 But, that’s a whole other story!